 We welcome feedback on our care and these changes, however, abuse of Walker Road Animal Staff members will not be tolerated and may result in refusal of care.

 Staff and Management of Walker Road Animal Hospital

 Can my pet catch COVID-19?

-According to the Center for Disease Control (CDC) and the World Health Organization (WHO), there have been no reports of animals or pets becoming sick with the COVID-19 virus.
-At this time, there is no evidence that companion animals, including dogs, can spread the COVID-19 virus to humans.
-However, it is important to remember that other infectious diseases can be spread from animals to humans, and so it is always a good idea to practice good hygiene and wash your hands after handling animals.
+According to the Center for Disease Control (CDC) and the World Health Organization (WHO), there have been minimal reports of animals or pets becoming sick with the COVID-19 virus.
+It is important to remember that other infectious diseases can be spread from animals to humans, and so it is always a good idea to practice good hygiene and wash your hands after handling animals.

 Walker Road Animal Hospital is committed to the wellbeing of our patients, clients, and staff.
-We appreciate your cooperation as we work hard to limit the spread of COVID-19.
+We appreciate you cooperation as we work hard to limit the spread of Covid-19.